ur5r/barsoom_app/README.md

 1. The application comes with a working copy of mochiweb, made compatible with R16A using __pmod_pt.erl__ for _parameterized module_ support

 Good Luck!

+P.S. -- Need to test this with R16B